andreventuravale/esbuild-plugin-wildcard-imports/README.md

 - Does `format=cjs` mean it only works with CommonJS code?

   - No, it doesn't.
 You can use it with your ESM code.
 The `format=cjs` is specifically about the esbuild output format.
-The library has been tested and works with `format=cjs`.
+The library has been tested and works with ES modules.

 - Does it work with non-Node.js platforms?